Middleborough, MA

 Type of ADU Permit Required

-• There is only one ADU permitted per lot.
+• Middleborough allows one ADU per building lot.

 Resources: